-This essay will delve into the diagnosis of lumbar herniations and provide some eye opening truths which are crucial for any lower back pain sufferer to know.
+This essay will delve into the diagnosis of lumbar herniations as the source of lower back pain and provide some eye opening truths which are crucial for any lumbar dorsalgia sufferer to know.

 Disc herniation in the lower back can be caused by injury or spinal aging.
 Injury to the lower back typically affects the muscles and other soft tissues, due to overexertion or mild trauma.
 However, a seriously damaging event can result from any severe trauma, such as a sports injury, car accident or lifting injury.